seancorfield/clj-new/README.md

 ## Roadmap

+* Refactor Boot generator stuff to `clj-new.generate`.
-* Improve the built-in template `template` so that it can be used to seed a new Boot project.
+* Improve the built-in template `template` so that it can be used to seed a new `clj` project.

 ## License